 Buddha statues inside Wat Phra Kaew

 Entrance: 500 Baht per person (including the entrance fee to the Grand Palace)

 Open: 8:30 am - 3:30 pm

 One of the most popular temples in Chiang Mai, Wat Chedi Luang aka the Temple of King, is undoubtedly the most impressive religious site in the north of Thailand.
-The construction of the present day temple began in the 14th century.
+The construction of the present-day temple began in the 14th century.
 Some parts of the temple were half-destroyed during earthquakes and invasions.
 A few attempts to restore this sacred site have been made however it is still far from its original charm yet it is still an admirable temple that reflects Lanna-style architecture.
 Wat Chedi Luang was also the original place of the Emerald Buddha which is now enshrined at Wat Phra Kaew.
 That means visiting this temple is a delightful experience to taste the history and culture of Chiang Mai.
 If you are interested in learning more about Buddhism and the monastic life, it’s recommended to indulge in the “Monk Chat” program which allows visitors to have a chat with the monks daily between 9:00 am to 6:00 pm.

 Wat Chedi Luang is the most impressive religious site in the north of Thailand